FAQ #369

 Question

-For 2025, Formula SAE now requires a Tractive System Status Indicator.
+Formula SAE requires a Tractive System Status Indicator.
 The intent is to provide a clear indication of a fault that is visible to the track workers.

-We have received several questions about the Tractive System Status Indicator:
+We have received questions about the Tractive System Status Indicator:

 Answer